srcorweb/ai-asssist/README.md

 ![](/assets/architecture.png)

-By default, we use AWS App Runner, which is commonly used to host Python FastAPI servers, offering high performance, scalability and low latency.
+By default, we use **AWS App Runner**, which is commonly used to host Python FastAPI servers, offering high performance, scalability and low latency.

-Alternatively, we provide the option to replace App Runner with AWS Lambda using Function URL for a more cost-effective solution, as shown in this [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming).
+Alternatively, we provide the option to replace App Runner with **AWS Lambda** using Function URL for a more cost-effective solution, as shown in this [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming).